ociu/sphinx-traceability-extension/doc/design.rst

     The content of the `item` directive is used as the content of the documentation part.
     The caption is stored in the `TraceableItem` object.
 The content is forwarded through the sphinx parser.
-So other plugins and/or the native sphinx tool performs conversions from reStructured text (rst) syntax to docutils nodes.
+So other plugins and/or the native sphinx tool performs conversions from reStructuredText (rst) syntax to docutils nodes.

 .. item:: DESIGN-ATTRIBUTES Documentation parts can have attributes